Academic Information

 Field Education and Internship experiences are guided by a field supervisor who serves as a mentor.
 Opportunities for Trinity students in the Chicago metropolitan area are abundant and diverse.
 Field Education and Internship courses may also be taken in any semester (fall, spring, or summer) and anywhere in the world under primary supervision of a field-based mentor.
 Students enrolled at extension sites and regional centers are required to meet the same field education requirements and should consult their extension coordinator for details on enrollment and completion of these courses.

-Field Education courses require a thirteen-week commitment with a minimum of three to five hours per week; Internship experiences also require a thirteen-week commitment and can be completed either part-time at a minimum of fifteen hours per week over two consecutive semesters or full-time at a minimum of thirty hours per week over one semester.
+Field Education courses require a thirteen-week commitment with a minimum of three to five hours per week.
+Internship experiences require a thirteen-week commitment and require 100 hours of field work per academic credit.

 Students with extensive ministry experience (two to four years or more full time) prior to enrolling in Trinity who desire to obtain a waiver of Field Education or receive advance substitution of Internship requirements are encouraged to contact the Office of Supervised Ministries.
-For MDiv students, the application deadline for fall admissions is August 1 of the following year and for spring admissions is January 1 of the following year.
-For MA students, application deadlines are January 1 (for fall admissions) and August 1 (for spring admissions).
 A student who has completed at least 3 hours of PT 7481 MDiv Internship is not required to complete Field Education units to complete an MA degree when the student has changed programs or is completing multiple masters degrees.

 Participation in Formation Groups (see detailed information under Community Life) is encouraged for all students throughout their program.
 MDiv students are required to complete two semesters of Formation Group as part of their candidacy process (see MDiv Candidacy).
 For students in other masters programs, registration and participation in two semesters of Formation Group can serve to fulfill up to one Field Education requirement.
 No more than one Field Education requirement can be fulfilled in this manner.